deanwampler/AkkaWebSampleExercise/README.md

 # Setup

+use the following *nix shell commands to get started.
+(On windows, use an environment like Cygwin or make the appropriate command shell substitutions.)
 Everything after a `#` is a comment.

     git clone git://github.com/deanwampler/AkkaWebSampleExercise.git
     cd AkkaWebSampleExercise
     ./sbt             # start sbt.
-On Windows, use sbt.bat update            # update the dependencies.
-This will take a whiiiiile
+On Windows, use sbt.bat update            # update the dependencies on teh interwebs.
+This will take a whiiiiile exit              # leave sbt (^D also works)

 The last line (after the `./sbt` line) is a command at the `sbt` prompt (`>`, by default).
 Note that the `sbt` script has some options; type `sbt --help` for details.
-(The options are supported in the `sbt.bat` script.)
+When I say that `update` might take a long time, I'm not kidding...
+Fortunately, you rarely need to run it.

 This application requires a [NYSE stock ticker data set](http://infochimps.org/datasets/daily-1970-current-open-close-hi-low-and-volume-nyse-exchange-up--2) from [infochimps](http://infochimps.org).
 Select the YAML format.
 Note that there are similar data sets on the site; use this one!
+Put the files in a `data` directory at the root of this project.

 There are two data persistence options, a MongoDB-backed persistent map and an in-memory map.
-Currently, the MongoDB persistence doesn't work (see the TODO items below), so the in-memory map is the default (it also makes running the app easier, when you're getting started...).
+Currently, the in-memory map is really the only supported option, because of the need to import the data into some form of persistent storage.

 The persistence option is set in `src/main/resources/akka.conf`.
 Change the following statement around line 13,